NHS Test and Trace Self-Isolation Support Payment

 - be unable to work from home and will lose income as a result, and

-- make a claim within 14 days of the last day of your self-isolation
+- make a claim within 42 days of the first day of your self-isolation

 You must meet all of the above criteria to be eligible for a payment.

 From 8 March 2021 parents or guardians may qualify for a self-isolation payment where they live in the same household and are responsible for: